What if a house fire didn’t have to be a costly claim?

 Because of damage to the structure, the costs associated with daily living expenses, and the contents within the home, house fires can be a rather costly claim to insurance companies.
-What if a house fire wasn’t a costly claim?
+What if a house fire didn’t have to be a costly claim?
 What if you could recover a majority of the money paid out to the insured?
-A house fire claim doesn’t have to be costly, IF from the beginning, the house fire is properly investigated by retaining appropriate parties.
+A house fire claim doesn’t have to be costly IF, from the beginning, the house fire is properly investigated by retaining appropriate parties.

 To ensure the claim is properly investigated, having an attorney involved as early as possible is an excellent way to enhance subrogation recovery.
 Retaining an attorney from the beginning will protect you, as all communications are classified under the attorney-client privilege.
 Tortfeasors will not be able to access communications in the claims file between claim handlers, attorneys, and experts.

 Early retention of appropriate parties, like an attorney and an investigation expert, allows them to communicate freely from the beginning of the claim investigation.
 Together, the attorney and expert can determine if potential at-fault parties need to be placed on notice, and provide an opportunity to investigate the scene or product before it is disturbed.
 In doing so, the determination made by the attorney and expert can prevent spoliation defenses from being asserted by the at-fault parties.

 Determine subrogation potential